Also Known As

 Treatment

 Treatment of the disease ranges from conservative approaches to more serious surgical procedures.
 The first step is to alleviate any inflammation of the throat and airways by giving the horse a period of rest accompanied by administration of antibiotics, anti-inflammatory drugs, topical throat sprays or washes, and all scheduled vaccinations for influenza and rhinopneumonitis viruses.
-Young horses may need a longer period of rest and may need to be turned out for several weeks to allow inflammation to subside and allow them time to mature.

-Other options that may be suggested by the veterinarian include application of a tongue-tie and/or a figure-eight noseband.
+Other options that may be suggested by the veterinarian include application of a tongue-tie and/or a figure-eight nose band.
 These methods may be effective because they help to counteract the caudal retractile forces that are believed to contribute to DDSP.

 Switching bits is sometimes effective, especially with bits that hold the tongue down and in place and alter the horse's headset.